Ministry of Finance (Israel)

-The Finance Ministry is headed by the Finance Minister, currently Betzalel Smotrich.
-There is also occasionally a Deputy Minister of Finance.
-The permanent staff of the ministry include the Director General, the department directors responsible for the Budget Department, the Accountant General, the Wage and Labor Agreements Department and the accreditation units (the Tax Authority, the Government Companies Authority, the Capital Market, Insurance, and Savings Authority and the Governmental Printer).
+The Finance Ministry is headed by the finance minister, currently Bezalel Smotrich.
+There is also occasionally a deputy minister of finance.
+The permanent staff of the ministry include the director general, the department directors responsible for the Budget Department, the accountant general, the Wage and Labor Agreements Department and the accreditation units (the Tax Authority, the Government Companies Authority, the Capital Market, Insurance, and Savings Authority and the Governmental Printer).

 Main functions

 The units of the Ministry of Finance may be categorized by the three types of service they provide: